 To access the vRO management options, add the vRO server (interface) on the Interfaces pane.
+The yellow frame and the exclamation mark indicate that the interface has no storage services delegated to it yet.
 You can then manage the integration with vRO as explained in the following sections:

-• "Downloading and installing the plug-in package for vRO" on page 145.

-- "Delegating storage services to the vRO server" on page 149. - "Canceling service delegation to a vRO server" on page 150 - "Regenerating the vRO token" on page 150.
+- "Downloading and installing the plug-in package for vRO" on page 132. - "Delegating storage services to the vRO server" on page 135. - "Canceling service delegation to a vRO server" on page 136 - "Regenerating the vRO token" on page 136.

-Figure 102. vRO server on the Interfaces pane
+Figure 102: vRO server on the Interfaces pane